Download a free trial of the new Acrobat.

 By the way, when you see the capitalized word "Reader" in this article it means Adobe Reader.

-Adobe Reader is a much smaller and more restrictive tool than Acrobat Professional.
+Reader is a much smaller and more restrictive tool than Acrobat Pro.
 Reader is free and intended for viewing PDF files, not creating and modifying PDF files like Acrobat.
 So in general, any operation that’s related to PDF creation and modification is not allowed.
 To be more specific, Reader coding restrictions can be placed in 4 categories:

 Figure 1 – Each box in the Rights Bar indicates a specific usage restriction

 Let’s take a closer look at how these restrictions work by examining the Rights Bars for some common scripting functions.
 The Rights Bar shown in Figure 2 is for the most common function used in any PDF script.
 The Doc.getField() function is used the acquire a Field Object.